waldur/waldur-docs/docs/integrator-guide/ansible-module.md

         # The 'order' plugin uses this to automatically enable:
         #  - `check`: via `openstack_volumes_list` (to see if the volume already exists)
         base_operation_id: "openstack_volumes"

-        # The 'operations' block is for opt-ins and overrides.
-        operations:
-          # Enable the 'update' operation for existing volumes.
-          update:
-            # The 'id' is omitted because the API follows the default convention
-            # of using the '_partial_update' suffix for updates.
-            # A list of fields that can be changed on an existing volume.
-            fields: ["description"]

         # This block defines how to resolve dependencies and filter choices for the
         # module's parameters.